MicrosoftDocs/cpp-docs/docs/preprocessor/code-seg.md

  "`segment-class`" (optional)
  Ignored, but included for compatibility with versions of C++ earlier than version 2.0.

  You can use the [DUMPBIN.EXE](../build/reference/dumpbin-command-line.md) application to view .obj files.
-Versions of DUMPBIN for each supported target architecture are included with [!INCLUDE[vsprvs](../assembler/masm/includes/vsprvs_md.md)].
+Versions of DUMPBIN for each supported target architecture are included with Visual Studio.

 ## Example
  This example shows how to use the `code_seg` pragma directive to control where object code is put: